UPDATE 1-TDF disappointed by bids for its French unit-sources

-about its ability to seal a deal and repay debt, said three
+raising concern about its ability to seal a deal and repay debt,

 The owners of TDF, which provides services for broadcasting